Gray Codes With Constant Delay and Constant Auxiliary Space: Deque Machines

 The deque machine $\calD_0$ then explores this tree with the even-odd trick, very similarly to $\calT_0$ from \cref{prp:d0-correct}, and again memorizing in the state the parity of the depth of (the node corresponding to) the current word, and whether it is going down or up.
 More precisely, on a word $w$: \begin{itemize} \item The machine can detect whether $w$ corresponds to a leaf or not by checking whether the leftmost character is a $1$ or not; \item For $b \in \{0, 1\}$, if $w$ does not correspond to a leaf, the machine can go to the $0$-child of (the node corresponding to) $w$ by popping to the left and pushing a $b$ to the right; \item The machine can go to the sibling of (the node corresponding to) $w$, by flipping the rightmost bit; \item If $w$ does not correspond to the root, the machine can go to the parent by popping to the right and pushing a $0$ to the left. \end{itemize} The transitions of this deque machine and the corresponding tree for $\ell=4$ are shown in Figure~\ref{fig:deque-easy-tree} (with the part of the word corresponding to the path in the tree colored in orange).

-Notice that, unlike $\calT_0$ from \cref{prp:t0-correct}, the machine cannot detect whether the current word corresponds to the root or not: the rest of \cref{sec:deque} will address this issue in detail. \end{proof}

-\begin{proofsketch} Just like the tape machine~$\calT_0$ (\cref{fig:tape-easy-table}) from~\cref{sec:tape}, the deque machine~$\calD_0$ is based on the depth-first traversal of a complete binary tree.
+Notice that, unlike $\calT_0$ from \cref{prp:t0-correct}, the machine cannot detect whether the current word corresponds to the root or not: the rest of \cref{sec:deque} will address this issue in detail. \end{proof} \begin{proofsketch} Just like the tape machine~$\calT_0$ (\cref{fig:tape-easy-table}) from~\cref{sec:tape}, the deque machine~$\calD_0$ is based on the depth-first traversal of a complete binary tree.
 Once again~$0^\ell$ is treated independently and a word with one or more 1's encodes a node in the complete binary tree of depth~$\ell-1$.
-However, the encoding is slightly different: the tape machine $\calT_0$ from the previous section distinguished the \emph{rightmost} 1 and the node reachable from the root by a path labeled $w$ was encoded by~$w\omark{1}0^{\ell-|w|-1}$, but the deque machine $\calD_0$ will instead distinguish the \emph{leftmost} 1 and encode that node by~$0^{\ell-|w|-1}1w$.
+However, the encoding is slightly different \footnote{In the tape machine $D_0$, recall that the tape $w\omark{1}0^k$ encodes the node reached by reading $w$ from the root (from left to right), and that we modify~$w$ only on the right.
+On the other hand, a deque machine can only modify the endpoints of its deque.
+Hence the same node needs to be encoded either with $0^k1w$ or $\overleftarrow{w}10^k$, where~$\overleftarrow{w}$ is the mirror of~$w$.
+We chose the former encoding in order for the path from the root to the node to be consistently read from left to right.}: the tape machine $\calT_0$ from the previous section distinguished the \emph{rightmost} 1 and the node reachable from the root by a path labeled $w$ was encoded by~$w\omark{1}0^{\ell-|w|-1}$, but the deque machine $\calD_0$ will instead distinguish the \emph{leftmost} 1 and encode that node by~$0^{\ell-|w|-1}1w$.
 The proof hinges on the analogue of \cref{clm:t0} for~$\calT_0$: \begin{claim} During the enumeration of the first $2^\ell$ words, $\calD_0$ visits each deque of the form $0^k1\hlpath{w}$ exactly twice, first in state $(\downarrow,p)$, then later in state $(\uparrow,p)$, where $p = |w| \bmod 2$. \end{claim} See \cref{fig:deque-easy-tree} for the full binary tree in the case~$\ell=4$ and Appendix~\ref{apx:dequealmost} for more details. \end{proofsketch}

 The machine $\calD_0$ is \emph{not} Hamiltonian because it does not halt at the correct time, due to the lack of left and right markers ($\bow$, $\eow$).
 Indeed, $\calD_0$ should halt when it visits the root the second time (i.e., in the configuration~$(\upstate,\Even)~0^{\ell-1}1$).
 We did not find how to detect that the current deque is~$0^{\ell-1}1$: e.g., $\calD_0$ cannot store the number of $1$'s in the current word, or the current number of leading $0$'s, because these numbers depend on $\ell$ so they are not constant.
 This motivates the more complex techniques presented in the rest of this section.